 Reserved funds.
 For FY 2011, 10 percent of total funding available will be used to fund projects that benefit beginning farmers or ranchers, or socially-disadvantaged farmers or ranchers.
-In addition, 10 percent of total funding available will also be used to fund projects that propose development of mid-tier value chains.
+In addition, 10 percent of total Start Printed Page 37777funding available will also be used to fund projects that propose development of mid-tier value chains.

 Disposition of Reserved funds not obligated.
 Any FY 2011 Reserved funds that have not been obligated by June 30, 2011, shall be available to the Secretary to make VAPG grants, subject to this notice, to eligible entities, as determined by the Secretary.
 For FY 2011, the Secretary has determined that for reserved funds not obligated by June 30, 2011, reservation of funds for categories addressed at 7 CFR 4284.922 (c) will continue.

 If State or local governments raise objections to a proposed project under the intergovernmental review process that are not resolved within 90 days of the Agency's award announcement date, the Agency will rescind the award and will provide the applicant with a written notice to that effect.
 The Agency, in its sole discretion, may extend the 90-day period if it appears resolution is imminent.

 A. Preliminary Review